 I have added waist ties to this dress so that there is more definition at the waist.
 You can make two 30 inch long ties and add them to the side seams

-Get two piece of fabrics about 5 inch wide and 30 inch long .
+Get two pieces of fabrics about 5 inches wide and 30 inches long.
 Taper the front end side if you want to.
-To sew this – Take one and fold by the center longside, right sides together.
+To sew this – Take one and fold by the center long side, right sides together.
 Keep a pin fastened inside at the closed end.
 Sew the edges together with a 1/4 inch seam allowance.

 Now you can easily turn the tube inside out by using the pin inside.